-For the schedule of Certified Food Safety Manager classes and the class application form, see our our "Forms, Permits, and Licensing" webpage.
+For the schedule of Certified Food Safety Manager classes and the class application form, see our our "Forms" section to the right.

 *The Michigan Food Law now requires that the certified food safety manager be training in food allergens.
 For more information, as well as a listing of exempt food service facilities, please see MDARD's list of approved allergen courses."

 The Michigan Department of Agriculture & Rural Development offers resources for finding a course, trainer, textbook or exam at: https://www.michigan.gov/mdard/food-dairy/training/food-manager-certification